openearth/delft3dfmpy/README.rst

 Contribution
 ------------

-Contributions are much welcome for the documentation, missing but desirable features and bugs.
+Contributions are much welcome for documentation, desirable features and bugs.
 The code and development happens in this GitHub repository: https://github.com/openearth/delft3dfmpy.

 For contributions, use the following guidelines:

+1. Fork the project on GitHub and clone the fork to your Operating System.

+2. Make sure you have installed and activated the environment as is described above.

+3.  ``delft3dfmpy`` uses ``flit`` to to build, package and publish the project.
+To install the development dependencies and register the cloned fork as a Python package do the following fo:

+        From an elevated Anaconda Prompt (run as Administrator) within the activated ``delft3dfmpy`` environment do:
+        ``conda install -c conda-forge flit``
+        ``flit install --deps develop --symlink

+        This installs the development dependencies and creates a symbolic link in the Python site-packages folder of the activated environment.

-1. Fork the project on GitHub, clone the fork to your Operating System and open the repository as folder/workspace in your favorite IDE (eg. VSCode + Python extension).
+4. Open the repository as folder/workspace in your favorite IDE (eg. VSCode + Python extension)

-2. Make your contributions and test the changes locally.
+5. Make your contributions and test the changes locally.

-3. Once satisfied, push your changes as a new branch to your fork and create a Pull Request to the original repository.
+6. Once satisfied, push your changes as a new branch to your fork and create a Pull Request to the original repository.

-4. A maintainer on the main GitHub repository will review your PR and guide the merging process.
+7. A maintainer on the main GitHub repository will review your PR and guide the merging process.